anxpara/wayfinder-animation-tool/README.md

 ## What is Wayfinder?

-Wayfinder is a light-weight animation tool for JS/Typescript that lets you animate floating traveler divs to and from ordinary elements (waypoints) on your site.
-This makes it easy to lay out your animations using the deterministic behavior and responsiveness of html and css, which makes animating for both desktop and mobile fairly straightforward.
+Wayfinder is a light-weight animation tool for JS/Typescript that projects elements onto a floating "wayfinder" div, allowing you to treat them as waypoints.
+Animate "traveler" divs to and from waypoints, lay out your animations using the deterministic and responsive behavior of html and css, and animate desktop and mobile together with ease.

 WAT can be used with any animation framework, but is designed with AnimeJs in mind for instant integration.

-* Visualize and test your waypoints and travelers in real-time while tinkering with browser dev tools
-* Target and animate desktop and mobile together with ease
-* Lift off from waypoints with additional relative animations and transforms, if desired
 * Easily incorporate wayfinder into an existing site, since any element can be a waypoint with no modification
+* Modify and test your waypoints and travelers in real-time while tinkering with browser dev tools
+* Target desktop and mobile together with ease
+* Lift off from waypoints with additional relative animations and transforms
+* Animate the web intuitively

 WAT is written in Typescript because TS is superior, although TS compiles down to JS if you prefer.
 A couple required scss mixins are provided in wayfinder.scss (or as classes in wayfinder.css).
 WAT only has one dependency: glMatrix.